varianter/vibes/backend/README.md

 # Update Database to latest schema and create tables:
 cd backend/
-dotnet tool install --global dotnet-ef # To install EF Core globally dotnet ef database update --startup-project Api/ --project Infrastructure/
+dotnet tool install --global dotnet-ef # To install EF Core globally dotnet ef database update -s Api -p Infrastructure

 # Start the web-server by either using the IDE launcher (launchSettings.json): Api:http
 # ...or manually by terminal